TechEdSat: TechEdSat-11

-TechEdSat-11 is a 6U CubeSat.
+TechEdSat-11 was a 6U CubeSat.
 Its goal is to test a set of next-generation communication experiments for CubeSats.
+It re-entered the atmosphere on 15 February 2026 following successful deployment of an exobrake device a few weeks prior.

 TechEdSat-13

 TechEdSat-13 is a 3U CubeSat that is intended to test and validate three different technologies, including an Exo-Brake.
 Along with other cubesats (PAN-A and B, GEARRS-3, SteamSat-2, STORK-3, ADLER-1) it was launched on the third successful flight of Virgin Orbit's LauncherOne launch vehicle on 13 January 2022 as part of the STP-27VP mission ("Above the Clouds").
 TechEdSat-13 uses the Loihi neuromorphic chip, representing an artificial intelligence/machine learning (AI/ML) payload application.

 TechEdSat-15

 TechEdSat-15 was a 3U CubeSat.
 It was launched on 1 October 2022 as a rideshare payload on a Firefly Alpha rocket.
 Despite it being its first mission reaching Earth orbit, due to a lower-than-intended deployment orbit most of the satellites re-entered before reaching their intended design life.